The boundary of linear subvarieties: The boundary in the partial compactification

 Given $(X,\eta)\in p^{-1}(X_{\infty},\omega_{\infty})\cap \bdComp$ our first goal is to determine which nearby boundary strata map into $p^{-1}(X_{\infty},\omega_{\infty})$.
 Let $B\subseteq \MSDS$ be a small chart containing $(X,\eta)$.

 We define

-Thus $D_{-1}$ is a union of boundary strata, corresponding to undegenerations of $\enhancG$ with the same top level graph as $\enhancG$.
+where we recall that $t_{-1}$ was defined in \Cref{section:ModelDomain} Thus $D_{-1}$ is a union of boundary strata, corresponding to undegenerations of $\enhancG$ with the same top level graph as $\enhancG$.
 Since on $\WYSIC$ all zeroes and preimages of nodes are marked, we have the following observation.

 \begin{lemma} Let $(X,\eta)\in B\cap p^{-1}(X_{\infty},\omega_{\infty})$ as above.
 Then

 \end{lemma}

 We need to study the asymptotic of log periods on $D_{-1}$.
 While the general asymptotic for undegenerations is complicated, for paths of top level $0$ there is a formula, similar to \Cref{thm:PerThm}.
 We only state it in the case of curves not crossing horizontal nodes but it can be adapted in general.